 The Institute of Electrical and Electronics Engineers (IEEE) is a professional association devoted to advancing technological innovation and excellence for all.
 The IEEE Community offers confrences, technology standards and professional and educational activities.

 ECE Graduate Student Society

-The purpose of Electrical and Computer Engineering Graduate Student

-	Society (ECEGSS) is to support the students of the School of Electrical

-	and Computer Engineering (ECE) with their academics, in addition to

-	community service, extra-curricular activities, projects, recreation,

-	and cooperation with other student organizations.
+The purpose of Electrical and Computer Engineering Graduate Student Society (ECEGSS) is to support the students of the School of Electrical and Computer Engineering (ECE) with their academics, in addition to community service, extra-curricular activities, projects, recreation, and cooperation with other student organizations.

-	Learn more about ECEGSS
+Learn more about ECEGSS on their:

 Women in Electrical & Computer Engineering

 To encourage interest in the field of operations research and the management sciences, to advance the art and science of OR/MS for the general welfare of mankind, provide a means of communication among people having interest in OR/MS, to update knowledge about the operations research and management science profession, so student members may gain insight in their profession, present a forum of speakers who address OR/MS topics, to promote good fellowship among student members and their professors

 Alpha Pi Mu is an honors society that recognizes exceptional academic interests, abilities and leadership in the field of industrial engineering.
 Alpha Pi Mu promotes professional development and activities beneficial to the industrial engineering profession.